Fort Kent group takes objections to Valley Unified site selection process to court

 The executive director of the Valley Unified Board is Ben Sirois, who also serves as superintendent of all three school units.

 At a Dec.
-10 meeting of the Valley Unified board, and prior to ratifying the site selection committee’s recommendation, the board voted unanimously that a conflict of interest existed and that each of the administrative members of the Valley United Concerned Citizens board should be replaced with new members from the school boards.
+10 meeting of the Valley Unified board, and prior to ratifying the site selection committee’s recommendation, the board voted unanimously that a conflict of interest existed and that each of the administrative members of the Valley Unified Board should be replaced with new members from the school boards.

 But even after that vote, the Valley Unified Board, including those three administrators, voted to ratify the Site Selection Committee’s recommendation of the Frenchville site.